josephrw12/cortex-c2/README.md

  - That is the benign plugin you can compile and place your own pluigns in the ./team_server/downloads folder
 ```
 plugin_download:plugin_v1.bin

+# or any other binary you download and place in the downloads folder for example the telegram c2 bot
+plugin_download:rpibot

+# to run the on demand plugins
+plugin_run:<Your plugin>
+# example
+plugin_run:rpibot
 ```
 ## Extend
 - To extend the framework edit the python files in the ./agent/orchestration folder for example to include a Discord C2